“A principal is more vulnerable to attack when in transit”.

 A CPO should also bear in mind a Principal’s preferences for the trip and the resources available.
 Will the Principal self-drive or be chauffeur driven?
 Will there be a security driver or separate personal protection operative (PPO) accompanying?

 Each route will consist of the quickest safest route possible that is to be taken by the principal.
 Listing road names, junctions, landmarks, safe havens, and emergency rendezvous locations (ERVs).
 The route will also consist of crossover points.
 This is a location or junction where the route can be changed or diverted to the secondary or third chosen route.
-There may also be more than one crossover point offering multiple opportunities to move from one route to another.
+There may also be more than one crossover point offering multiple opportunities to vary the route and move from one route to another.

 The fastest roads will be chosen, such as motorways so as not to present a slow-moving target and with more room to manoeuvre during evasive driving due to an attack.

 The ERVs can be locations such as Hospitals and police stations.
 Visit each ERV before listing them.
 Ensure that the building is still a suitable location to be used as an ERV.
 Ascertain the opening hours and days, the exact location of the entrance and the procedure once inside.
-If the ERV is a hospital, it is useful to know the hospital’s specialities and if it has an Accident and Emergency department.
+If the ERV is a hospital, it is useful to know the hospital’s specialities and if it has an Accident and Emergency (A&E) department.
 Other useful knowledge is whether it has a VIP department suitable for accepting your principal.
 The ideal ERV is manned 24 hours a day.

 Another goal of route reconnaissance is to list vulnerable points along the route.
 Either avoid them entirely or highlight the possible weak point so that all team members are aware.